ewang0/travel-tracker/README.md

 1. [Overview and Goals](#overview)
 1. [Technologies](#technologies)
 1. [Demo](#demo)
----

 ## Overview

 Travel-Tracker is an application to manage and track different trips for users as well as a travel agency (administrator).
-App is popualted with fictional travel data fetched from an API.
+App is populated with fictional travel data fetched from an API.

 ## Goals